barri857/endterm-projectOOP/README.md

 Error response: { "status": 404, "error": "Not Found", "message": "Property not found with id: 99" }

-Postman screenshots
+Postman screenshots are available in docs/screenshots/

-Note: Please insert your successful GET and POST screenshots here from your Postman workspace.

 C. Design Patterns Section: